|Start||September 14, 2020|

 - become proficient in providing creative input to someone else’s track, song, album, composition for film etc

-- use your sound engineering and music production expertise to lead studio recordings
+- use your sound engineering and audio production expertise to lead studio recordings

 - develop new and innovative music production and recording methodologies

-- appreciate and asssimilate techniques from music productions of the last 75 years
+- appreciate and assimilate techniques from music productions of the last 75 years

-Successful students completing all 3 years will achieve a Bachelor Degree in Creative Music Production & Sound Engineering (BA Hons)
+Successful students completing all 3 years will achieve a Bachelor Degree in Creative Audio Production & Sound Engineering (BA Hons)

 The most important prerequisite for attending any course at dBs Berlin is that you must be passionate about building and developing your skills as a practising electronic music artist, producer or performer.